Witiko/doctoral-thesis/main.md

 non-restricted model on six text classification tasks. [@novotny2020text, Figure 9]

-In 2021, we evaluated the query time of the restricted model on the *answer retrieval* math information retrieval task of the ARQMath-1 and ARQMath-2 labs.
-[@novotny2020three, Table 5; @novotny2021ensembling, Figure 11]
+In 2021, we evaluated the query time of the restricted model on the *find answers* task of the ARQMath-1 and ARQMath-2 labs. [@novotny2020three, Table 5; @novotny2021ensembling, Figure 11]

 #### Results